ArtifexSoftware/MuPDF.NET/docs/pixmap.rst

       The color and (if :attr:`Pixmap.alpha` is true) transparency values for all pixels.
 It is an area of `width * height * n` bytes.
 Each n bytes define one pixel.
 Each successive n bytes yield another pixel in scanline order.
 Subsequent scanlines follow each other with no padding.
 E.g. for an RGBA colorspace this means, *samples* is a sequence of bytes like *..., R, G, B, A, ...*, and the four byte values R, G, B, A define one pixel.

-      This area can be passed to other graphics libraries like PIL (Python Imaging Library) to do additional processing like saving the pixmap in other image formats.

       .. note::
          * The underlying data is typically a **large** memory area, from which a `bytes` copy is made for this attribute ... each time you access it: for example an RGB-rendered letter page has a samples size of almost 1.4 MB.
-So consider assigning a new variable to it or use the `memoryview` version :attr:`Pixmap.samples_mv` (new in v1.18.17).
+So consider assigning a new variable to it or use the `memoryview` version :attr:`Pixmap.SAMPLES_MV`.
          * Any changes to the underlying data are available only after accessing this attribute again.
 This is different from using the memoryview version.

       :type: bytes

    .. attribute:: SAMPLES_MV

-      * New in v1.18.17

       `Memory<byte>` format.
 It is built pointing to the memory in the pixmap -- not from a copy of it.
 So its creation speed is independent from the pixmap size, and any changes to pixels will be available immediately.